SidneyBuckner/samples/README.md

 - Strings
   - "dowpinrkg", "Sidney", "Meatloaf"
-  - Identifies a set of characters
+  - Identifies a set of characters in between quotations

 - Undefined
   - Nothing, told it to be nothing at all